younghhk/STAT_COMP/VS.md

 Specifically, let p=1000, n=200, and rho=0.5.

-Conduct the same SIS procedure and compute the average ranks over 100 repetitions for each variable.
+Conduct the same SIS procedure as in #1 and compute the average rank over 100 repetitions for each variable.
 What are the top 10 variables?
 Is X6 selected among those top 10 variables?

 Now, let's perform the conditional sure independence screening.